Hybrid Air Vehicles Airlander 10: Reacquisition and the Airlander 10 prototype

 The Airlander 10 was repaired and fitted with inflatable "feet" designed to be deployable in 15 seconds, to protect the cockpit in an emergency landing.
 It resumed flight testing on 10 May 2017.
 On 13 June 2017, during its fourth test flight, the Airlander reached an altitude of 3500 ft.

 On 18 November 2017, the airship broke free from its moorings in a high wind, automatically pulling a safety rip panel so that it deflated and fell to the ground.
 Two people received minor injuries.
-In January 2019 it was announced that the aircraft had enabled sufficient data to be gathered to complete its test and certification programme, and would be retired.
+In January 2019, it was announced that the aircraft had enabled sufficient data to be gathered to complete its test and certification programme, and would be retired.

 Airlander 10 production version

 Following the prototype tests flights, the Airlander 10 received CAA Production Organisation Approval and EASA Design Organisation Approval.

 As of January 2020 the company is planning to manufacture a batch of certified, production standard Airlander 10 hybrid airships.
-Compared to the prototype they are planned to feature reduced aerodynamic drag, improved landing gear and a larger payload cabin."The Production Airlander 10 is Revealed", HAV, 11 January 2020. (retrieved 20 January 2020) HAV estimate the CO_{2} footprint per passenger on Airlander 10 will be about 4.5 kg, compared with about 53 kg per passenger on a jet plane.
+Compared to the prototype they are planned to feature reduced aerodynamic drag, improved landing gear and a larger payload cabin.
+HAV estimate the CO_{2} footprint per passenger on Airlander 10 will be about 9 g/km or 4.5 kg, compared with about 53 kg per passenger on a jet plane.

 In February 2022 it was reported that production of the Airlander would be moved to South Yorkshire.

+In December 2024 the South Yorkshire Mayoral Combined Authority released the first instalment of a £7m loan, prompting the start of initial survey and site work for a manufacturing facility at a 50 hectare site at Carcroft Common, Doncaster.
+The facility is expected to have a production capacity of 10 units per year.

 Orders and reservations

 In June 2022, Spanish airline Air Nostrum announced that they had placed a reservation for ten airships, with delivery scheduled for 2026.
+The order was doubled to twenty airships in August 2023.